sophie-nlp/Incentive-mechanism/README.md

 # Incentive-mechanism
-These documents are all of the experimental data of our paper "Incentive Mechanism for the Listing Item Task in Crowdsourcing".
+These documents are all of the experimental data of our paper "##".

 These documents mainly contain four parts which are listed in the following:
   - TASKS: listing item tasks and multiple choice tasks assigned in the experiments